Camarasaurus

 Camarasaurus stamp

-In 2008, a companion (pet) robot named was released by the American company UGOBE and became popular.
+In 2008, the American company UGOBE released a companion (pet) robot named (Pleo), which became popular.

-The model for the 30cm long, 1.5kg robot was said to be a juvenile Camarasaurus.
+The 30cm long, 1.5kg robot (Pleo) is said to be modeled after a juvenile Camarasaurus.

 Camarasaurus Stamp & Fossil Gallery